 This 2021 series visits sixteen locations in London where railways used to be, and to see what remnants and remains are left today.

-Shot in 4K, this is the map feature in the series and you can download it here.
+This is the map that features in the series, you can download it here.

-Don't forget to shout 'Allotment!' if you'er playing along with the bingo game as well!
+Don't forget to shout 'Allotment!' if you're playing along with the bingo game as well!

-You used to be able to buy a thick timetable booklet with all the timetables in the whole country in one publication, this was supplied with a fold out paper map with the the whole of the UK on one side, and localised areas on the reverse - they were and still are some of the best maps every produced for a clear guide of the railway system in Britain, and you can download them here!
+You used to be able to buy a thick timetable booklet with all the timetables in the whole country in one publication, this was supplied with a fold out paper map with the the whole of the UK on one side, and localised areas on the reverse - they were and still are some of the best maps every produced for a clear guide of the railway system in Britain.

-The last official map was published in 2013, someone took that PDF and edited it to create an update 2014, and then again in 2022 with updates again, and also a beige background colour.
+The last official map was published in 2013, someone took that PDF and edited it to create an update 2014, and then again in 2022 with more updates.

 National Rail Map 2014 Version | National Rail Map 2022 Version